DHJariwala/advance_python_calculator/README.md

 - ✅ **README Documentation:** 5 points for comprehensive setup and usage instructions.
 - ✅ **Logging Practices:** 5 points for implementing adaptable and informative logging.

+## Project Submission guidelines checklist

+- ✅ Create a NEW repository from scratch and transfer any relevant work as you complete the assignment, **you need to show a clear history of work through your commits, or your project could be given as low as a 0 for not showing your work.**
+- ✅ Submit through a GitHub repository link containing the necessary documentation, configuration examples, and a coherent commit history.
+- ✅ You are required to write a short description and link to your implememtation of the design patterns you use.
+- ✅ You need to provide a description of how you used environment variables and link to your code to illustrate.
+- ✅ You need to explain and link to how you are using logging.
+- ✅ You need to link to and explain how you are using try/catch / exceptions to illustrate  "Look Before You Leap" (LBYL) and "Easier to Ask for Forgiveness than Permission" (EAFP)/
+- ✅ Create a 3-5 minute video demonstration of using the calculator, highlighting its key features and functionalities.
+Link the video to the repository readme.
+- ✅ Submit a link to your repository to Canvas.
+- ✅ Keep your repository private while working on it, so people don't copy your work.
+Make the repository public within a day of the project being due, so we can grade it.
+- ✅ **REQUIRED - YOU MUST USE GITHUB ACTIONS AND YOUR CODE MUST PASS ALL THE TESTS ON GITHUB**